neondatabase/website/content/docs/guides/neon-github-app.md

 ---
 title: The Neon GitHub integration
-subtitle: Connect your GitHub application repository to your Neon project and start building workflows
+subtitle: Connect your GitHub application repository to your Neon project
 enableTableOfContents: true
 ---

 The Neon GitHub integration connects your GitHub application repository to your Neon project, making it easier to set up developer workflows using Neon's [GitHub Actions](/docs/guides/branching-github-actions) or other CI/CD tools.

 <Admonition type="comingSoon" title="Feature Coming Soon">
-Available in **private preview**.
-To start using the Neon GitHub integration, request access by contacting our [Customer Success](mailto:customer-success@neon.tech) team and asking to join the private preview for the GitHub integration.
+The Neon GitHub integration is currently in **private preview**.
+To start using it, request access by contacting our [Customer Success](mailto:customer-success@neon.tech) team and asking to join the private preview.
 </Admonition>

 When you connect your GitHub application repository to your Neon project, the integration performs the following actions: